 Jabbeh Wesley read from her newest collection, “Praise Song for My Children: New and Selected Poems,” and offered the brief talk “My Immigrant Experience: The Immigrant to America.”

-Jabbeh Wesley was also recently selected by Cutthroat Magazine to be the final judge in the 2021 Joy Harjo Poetry Contest.
+Jabbeh Wesley was also recently selected by Cutthroat Magazine to be a judge in the 2021 Joy Harjo Poetry Contest.